 A multi-million dollar, year-round, province-wide, multi-pronged consumer awareness campaign with strategic action plans and activities resulted in a net consumer awareness level of 99%.

 Collection system and facilities

-Encorp’s collection network consist of 168 Return-It depots, 1 Return-It Express Plus location and 2 Express & GO stations.
+Encorp’s collection network consists of 168 Return-It depots, 1 Return-It Express Plus location and 5 Express & GO stations.

 Product environmental impact reduction, reusability and recyclability

-Encorp’s activities in 2019 contributed to the reduction of about 104.8 thousand tonnes of CO2 equivalent being released into the atmosphere, compared to 102.6 thousand tonnes in 2018.
+Encorp’s activities in 2020 contributed to the reduction of about 105.5 thousand tonnes of carbon dioxide equivalent (CO2e) being released into the atmosphere, compared to 104.8 thousand tonnes in 2019.

 Pollution prevention hierarchy and product / component management

 Containers collected by Encorp in 2020 were shipped to recyclers for further processing into new material in accordance with Section 8 of the Recycling Regulation.